Multi-Window Temporal Analysis for Enhanced Arrhythmia Classification: Leveraging Long-Range Dependencies in Electrocardiogram Signals: Discussion

-\heading{Atrial fibrillation burden assessment} Precise AF burden quantification is increasingly recognized as a critical determinant of stroke risk and therapeutic decision-making~\cite{chen2018atrial}.
-Studies demonstrate that even modest AF burdens ($>$0.5\%) correlate with increased thromboembolic risk, emphasizing the clinical importance of accurate measurement.
+\heading{Atrial fibrillation burden assessment} Precise AF burden quantification is increasingly recognized as a critical determinant of stroke risk and therapeutic decision-making~\citep{chen2018atrial}.
+Studies demonstrate that even modest AF burden ($>$0.5\%) correlates with increased thromboembolic risk, emphasizing the clinical importance of accurate measurement.
 Our approach enables continuous, high-resolution burden assessment that can inform both acute and chronic management strategies.

 \heading{Temporal pattern recognition} The detection of changes in arrhythmia patterns over time provides insights into disease progression and treatment efficacy.
-Circadian variations in arrhythmia occurrence can reveal underlying triggers, with nocturnal episodes often associated with sleep-disordered breathing and diurnal episodes linked to sympathetic activation~\cite{charitos2014clinical,de2010progression}.
+Circadian variations in arrhythmia occurrence can reveal underlying triggers, with nocturnal episodes often associated with sleep-disordered breathing and diurnal episodes linked to sympathetic activation~\citep{charitos2014clinical,de2010progression}.
 Such pattern recognition facilitates targeted therapeutic interventions and lifestyle modifications.

 \heading{Paroxysmal episode detection} The identification of short paroxysms, particularly those lasting seconds to minutes, addresses a significant limitation of conventional monitoring systems.
-These brief episodes, often asymptomatic, may nonetheless contribute to stroke risk in patients with cryptogenic cerebrovascular events~\cite{sanna2014cryptogenic,gladstone2014atrial}.
+These brief episodes, often asymptomatic, may nonetheless contribute to stroke risk in patients with cryptogenic cerebrovascular events~\citep{sanna2014cryptogenic,gladstone2014atrial}.
 Enhanced sensitivity for paroxysmal detection is particularly relevant for post-ablation monitoring, where early recurrence detection during the blanking period can inform subsequent management strategies.

-\heading{Transition state analysis} The recognition of brief interruptions or transitions within arrhythmic episodes provides mechanistic insights into arrhythmia maintenance and termination~\cite{nattel2017controversies}.
+\heading{Transition state analysis} The recognition of brief interruptions or transitions within arrhythmic episodes provides mechanistic insights into arrhythmia maintenance and termination~\citep{nattel2017controversies}.
 Analysis of onset and termination patterns can inform catheter ablation strategies by identifying critical regions for intervention.
 Additionally, the detection of mode switching between different arrhythmic patterns (e.g., atrial fibrillation to atrial flutter) can reveal information about the underlying electrophysiological substrate.